 We have selected an initial group of 15 countries: Botswana, Burkina Faso, Cameroon, Ghana, Ethiopia, Kenya, Mauritius, Mozambique, Nigeria, Rwanda, Senegal, South Africa, Tanzania, Uganda and Zambia.

-In collaboration with domestic think tanks, ACET analyzes the countries’ economic transformation performances, based on the key attributes and drivers of transformation.
+In collaboration with domestic think tanks, ACET analyzed the countries’ economic transformation performances, based on the key attributes and drivers of transformation.
 The studies describe the institutional environment for economic transformation, including the state’s capability for economic management, the private sector environment, and the nature of public-private consultation and collaboration on economic issues.
 They also explore the prospects for diversifying exports or increasing competitiveness in existing exports (or import substitutes).
 Based on the analyses, ACET offers policy recommendations on the most pertinent levers for transformation for each country.

 By using a shared methodology and in-country expertise our country studies provide a unique balance of analytical rigor and local nuance.
 We will examine other countries in subsequent phases.